 If you have a disability before reaching 65, you have the right to buy a supplement plan within the first six months of being covered by Part B. The only exception is if you’ve been diagnosed with ESRD or kidney failure.
 Even though you can buy a plan, carriers can charge a higher premium, so these rates may often be higher.
-If they’re too expensive, consider a Medicare Advantage Plan.
+If they’re too expensive, consider an affordable Medicare Advantage Plan.

-Medicare Advantage in California
+Medicare Advantage Plans in California

 Medicare and Medicaid in California